Family-Owned Business Transition Support

 · Millennials were born after 1980’s and have benefited from the most child-centered culture that has ever existed in the US and as kids were the first generation to have computers as a normal part of everyday life.

 What was going on in the world while each generation were at an impressionable age had a profound effect on the leaders each grew to become.

-Robin Elston has been consulting with a huge variety of businesses for nearly two decades, and has specifically helped transitioning family businesses for over ten years.
+Robin Elston has been consulting with businesses for nearly two decades and has specifically helped transitioning family-owned businesses for over ten years.
 Robin specializes in helping the transition succeed with less stress, wear, and tear on the people and families involved.
 She provides tailored training on leadership, generational differences, managing the relational aspect of the transition, and building even stronger relationships while resolving conflict.
 She also provides one-on-one coaching, as well as group and sub-group facilitation, to identify and work through growth opportunities, concerns, issues, and conflicts as they arise.